arjavlamsal/Pathmaster-RouteFinder/README.md

 - **a_star()**: Main function implementing the A* algorithm to find the shortest path.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, feel free to fork the repository and submit a pull request.
-You can also open an issue to discuss potential changes or features.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.

 ---